tediousjs/node-mssql/README.md

 <a name="cfg-msnodesqlv8" />
 ### Microsoft / Contributors Node V8 Driver for Node.js for SQL Server

-**Requires Node.js 0.12.x/4.2.0.** This driver is not part of the default package and must be installed separately by `npm install msnodesqlv8`.
+**Requires Node.js 0.12.x/4.2.0.
+Windows only.** This driver is not part of the default package and must be installed separately by `npm install msnodesqlv8`.

-Extra options:
+**Extra options:**

 - **connectionString** - Connection string (default: see below).
 - **options.instanceName** - The instance name to connect to.
 The SQL Server Browser service must be running on the database server, and UDP port 1444 on the database server must be reachable.